 What if you want hassle-free music and wireless streaming but you don’t want a fabric-jacketed orb, cylinder or pebble with its own voice and pulsating ring of light on your kitchen worktop?
-What if you want something that just looks like a (whisper it) normal radio but with AirPlay 2 and Chromecast built-in?
+What if you want something that just looks like a (whisper it) normal radio but with Apple AirPlay 2 and Google Chromecast built-in?
 Meet the Tivoli Model One Digital Generation 2.

 AirPlay 2 and Chromecast – both reliable wireless technologies that easily let you play content from your mobile device through an external speaker – mean that the Tivoli can stream audio from all apps that support them, such as Spotify, Apple Music, Google Play, Tidal and Deezer.
 It also plays ball with Alexa or Google Assistant voice control, too.